Altinity/altinityknowledgebase/content/en/altinity-kb-queries-and-syntax/atomic-insert.md

 * For INSERT SELECT:
     * Number of rows is less than `max_block_size`
 * Smaller blocks are properly squashed up to the configured block size (`min_insert_block_size_rows` and `min_insert_block_size_bytes`)
+* The MergeTree table doesn't have Materialized Views (there is no atomicity Table <> MV)

 https://github.com/ClickHouse/ClickHouse/issues/9195#issuecomment-587500824
 https://github.com/ClickHouse/ClickHouse/issues/5148#issuecomment-487757235